suttacentral/sc-data/misc/README.md

 - uid_expansion : Contains a mapping between uid components and the acronym and name.
 For example pli->Pli (short for Pali), but dn -> DN (abbreviation for Digha Nikaya)
 - The other uid_expansion files are not used ATM, they contain exactly the same data as the main uid_expansion, just sorted into types.
 Sometimes I want to look at the details for a kind of thing and the full file doesn't let me do that.
 If this is a convenient form, maybe we should adopt it.
-- pali_concord : key/value pairs for `ms` numbers (primary numberng system for Mahasangiti edition) vs. several other editions.
+- pali_concord : key/value pairs for `ms` numbers (primary numbering system for Mahasangiti edition) vs. several other editions.
 From Mahasangiti.
 - ms-sc-pts.json: keys the pts and sc numbers off the `ms` numbers
 - sc-pts-undefined: a  few references that did not have corresponding `ms` numbers.
 They are verses.
 To be added tp bilara-data directly.
 - all_pali_concordance.json: The King of Concordances.
 This merges `pali_concord` and `ms-sc-pts`.
 Many corrections were made, extra IDs added by hand, and the IDs brought to modern standards.
 IDs are keyed off the SC segment numbers. **Use this!**
+- In some cases, the refs have been corrupted by flattening; volumes as indicated by /1, /2, /3 in `uncorrected_pali_concord.json` have been combined.
+This applied to bj in Vinaya, but has been corrected.
+For sya numbers, the original has s1 = cck, and s3 = sya.
+  - In SN, we have bj17/1, bj17/2
+  - In AN, s1 has 3 volumes, so we should have cck22.1.x, cck22.2.x, cck22.3.x.
+  - bj apadana has /1, /2, prob = tha-ap, thi-ap
+  - bj ps (=patisambhida?) also has /1, /2
+  - ditto yamaka

 The basic process: